N-Zubko/OpenAI-assistant/README.md

 ![Structure of the application and relations](https://user-images.githubusercontent.com/63440229/185286128-32209a85-c8d6-4e88-82f1-c1e88c618b92.png)

-## To run the app:
+## How to run the app:

 1. clone the repository, install dependencies in the client and server directories.
-My plan is to improve this part later, as well as launch the application on a hosting platform.
+My plan is to improve this part later, as well as deploy the application on a hosting platform.

 2. In the command line while in the root enter the following `npm start`.
-This is launch the application and open it in your browser at port `3002`
+This will launch the application and open it in your browser at port `3002`

 ## For security: